 Some traders will use the time to sell their positions.

-For example, you can exit your trades after three days no matter what happens.
+For example, you can exit your trades after three days (sell signal) no matter what happens.

 I use the risk-reward ratio in my holdings to grow my account.